Misery7100/Mape-Random/README.md

 # Mape-Random
-Stochastic estimations based on predefined MAPE score
+Powerful and fast script for distributions modeling based on predefined mean absolute percentage error between input and output data.